xodj/RyzenAdjCtrl/README.md

 - Avaliable swithing presets by Effective Power Mode
 - Avaliable swithing presets by AC Power Mode
 - Agent with notifications
+- For ASUS (ROG or TUF) users have "Armory Crate" profile switch

 # Usage:
 > Service started automaticaly after GUI started, or run it as task: